FAQs

 No. The Montessori Method is more than an academic program.
 It is a whole approach to life, based on respect, compassion, and guidance in all areas of learning.
 It is designed to help children with the task of their inner construction as they grow from childhood to maturity.
 The Montessori Method develops the whole personality of the child, not merely intellectual abilities.
 Children develop creativity, social skills, cooperation, initiative, independence, responsibility, self-esteem, self-discipline, problem-solving, critical thinking, care and respect for others and the world – all of which lead to becoming fulfilled individuals who contribute positively to society.

 Are all Montessori schools the same?
-What to look for?

 Unfortunately, the answer is no. Parents should be aware that the name “Montessori” was not copyrighted, so it may be used by schools that do not follow the method authentically.